 I need information about...

-The surgeon takes out your uterus and cervix, the top of the vagina that connects to the uterus.
-Your doctor may also take out some nearby lymph nodes to check them to see if the cancer has spread.
-This is important to determine the surgical stage and making postoperative treatment decisions.
-The doctor will do the hysterectomy in one of three ways:
+The surgeon takes out your uterus and cervix.
+The cervix is the lower part of the uterus that connects to, and opens into, the vagina.
+Your surgeon may also take out some nearby lymph nodes to check them to see if the cancer has spread.
+The surgeon will do the hysterectomy in one of these ways:

 Vaginal hysterectomy.
 The surgeon takes out the uterus and cervix through the vagina.
-You’ll need a small cut at the top of your vagina.
-This method is more difficult for the surgeon to do than an abdominal cut, but it may be easier to recover from.
-That’s particularly true if you are overweight.
-Lymph nodes may also be removed by using laparoscopic surgery.
+A small cut is made at the top of the vagina.
+This method is more difficult for the surgeon to do than an abdominal cut.
+But your recovery may be easier.

-Laparoscopic hysterectomy.
+Laparoscopic-assisted hysterectomy.
 The surgeon makes small incisions in your abdomen.
-The surgeon places a tool called a laparoscope into one incision.
-It has a camera attached to a telescope.
+He or she places a long, thin tool called a laparoscope into one incision.
+The scope has a tiny camera attached to a telescope.
 This tool lets the surgeon see your uterus, fallopian tubes, and ovaries.
-The surgeon places other instruments through other incisions to detach your uterus.
+The surgeon places other tools through other incisions.
+These are used to detach your uterus.
 The uterus is then removed through your vagina.
 The surgeon can also check some lymph nodes through the laparoscope.
-Laparoscopic hysterectomy may be performed using a robotic system controlled by the surgeon.
-This robotic technique offers improved visualization, precision, and control during the operation.
-Since the introduction of the robotic technology, more patients have been able to undergo a minimally invasive surgical procedure for the treatment of endometrial cancer and thus avoid a large incision.
+This procedure may be done using a robotic system controlled by the surgeon.
+This robotic method can give better control during the surgery.

-If you have endometrial cancer, the surgeon will likely take out lymph nodes from your pelvis and higher up in your abdomen.
-This allows your health care team to check for cancer cells.
-It also helps the surgeon know whether tissue outside the uterus needs to be removed.
-Cancer cells found in the lymph nodes may mean that cancer has spread.
-This information helps your doctor plan any further treatment you might need.
+The surgeon will likely take out lymph nodes from your pelvis and possibly higher up in your abdomen.
+It depends on how much cancer there is in the uterus and how deeply it has grown into the uterine wall.
+Lymph node removal lets your healthcare team check for cancer cells.
+It also helps the surgeon know if tissue outside the uterus needs to be removed.
+Cancer cells found in the lymph nodes means that cancer has spread.
+This information helps your healthcare provider plan other treatment you might need.
 Lymph nodes can be removed during a hysterectomy.
-They can also be removed at another time using a laparoscope or via robotic technology.
-This procedure is called laparoscopic, or robotic lymph node sampling.
+They can also be removed at another time using a laparoscope or robotic method.
+This is called laparoscopic or robotic lymph node sampling.

-This type of surgery is not done as often for endometrial cancer.
-This surgery is for women whose cancer has spread to the cervix or the tissue around the uterus called the parametrium.
-The radical hysterectomy may be performed through a traditional abdominal incision or through minimally invasive approaches, such as laparoscopy or robot-assisted surgery.
+This type of surgery is not often done for endometrial cancer.
+This surgery is for women whose cancer has spread to the cervix or the tissue around the uterus (the parametrium).
+The radical hysterectomy may be done through an abdominal incision.
+Or it may be done through laparoscopy or robot-assisted surgery.